HISTORICAL / ERGONOMIC CHIN REST for

 clamps: Clamps nickel gold/silver/Hill style gold/silver-also titanium clamps are available in Hill and regular style at additional $29 cost.

-The "regular version" is over the tail piece, and is fairly flat from left to right.
+1. The "regular version" is over the tail piece, and is fairly flat from left to right. height over tailpiece 1"2/16.

-We have had clients with allergy reactions to rosewood, who did not know that they were allergic before!
+Rosewood-We have had clients with allergy reactions to rosewood, who did not know that they were allergic before!

-5. padauk wood pictured (reddish), with a lower height over the tailpiece
+Padauk wood pictured (reddish), with a lower height over the tailpiece

-4. cedar pictured (light brown)
+Cedar wood pictured below (light brown)

-DOMESTIC -New York State only, click on "BUY NOW" , $140 plus $10 shipping and handling, =$150
+DOMESTIC -New York State only, click on "Add to Cart" to make a payment through Paypal or credit card , $140 plus $10 shipping and handling, =$150

-DOMESTIC -not New York State, click on "BUY NOW" , $140 plus $23 shipping and handling, =$163
+DOMESTIC -not New York State, click on "Add to Cart" to make a payment through Paypal or credit card , $140 plus $23 shipping and handling, =$163

-For International orders please fill out the form below and specify your country
+For International orders please fill out the form below and specify

 Original 19th century historical chin rest inspiration